twisted-tongues-team/www.twisted-tongues.com/src/manual.md

 ## 3 Templates {#3-templates}

 The “Templates” tab allows a user to create a template, or multiple templates, for data entry, to be used in data entry in the Passages tab (see section 4).
+The use of templates is highly recommended in order to maintain consistency in track names and types across passages within a project.

 ### 3.1 Adding a template {#3.1-adding-a-template}